sara-nl/clouddocs/SSHkey.markdown

 ls -l  ~/.ssh/
 ```

-If you see the following files in your output, you already have a key available and can skip to section _"Add the key to the local ssh-agent"_
+If you see the following files in your output, you already have a key available and can skip to section [Add the key to the local ssh-agent](#add-the-key-to-the-local-ssh-agent)

 ```
 total 72